hoylabs/OpenDTU-OnBattery-docs/docs/hardware/jkbms/models_b.md

 ![JK-B* Models](../../assets/images/hardware/jkbms/old_style.png)

-The support for JK BMS was developed and testest against a `JK-B1A24S15P` model.
+The support for JK BMS was developed and tested against a `JK-B1A24S15P` model.
 It is assumed that all JK BMS (in this series) implement the same protocol on their UART interface.
 The following models are listed in a manual that includes the tested model: